J-HangarSpace

 Helicopter-Capable Ships of the Japan Coast Guard

-(Pinnacle Islands, Diaoyu to the Chinese).
-Only the importance of the occasion had dictated that the
+Islands, Diaoyu to the Chinese).
+Only the importance of the occasion had dictated

-fleet review be reinstated on this year’s event calendar.
+that the fleet review be reinstated on the 2018 event calendar.

 (Photos: Japan Coast Guard)